kheller18/data-structures-algorithms/questions/SQL.md

           WHERE first_name LIKE '____'
           ```

-13. What is PostgreSQL?
+1. What is PostgreSQL?
-    + PostgreSQL was first called Postgres and was developed by a team led by Computer Science Professor Michael Stonebraker in 1986.
+    + `PostgreSQL`: was first called Postgres and was developed by a team led by Computer Science Professor Michael Stonebraker in 1986.
 It was developed to help developers build enterprise-level applications by upholding data integrity by making systems fault-tolerant.
 PostgreSQL is therefore an enterprise-level, flexible, robust, open-source, and object-relational DBMS that supports flexible workloads along with handling concurrent users.
 It has been consistently supported by the global developer community.
 Due to its fault-tolerant nature, PostgreSQL has gained widespread popularity among developers.

-14. How do you define Indexes in PostgreSQL?
+2. How do you define Indexes in PostgreSQL?
     + Indexes are the inbuilt functions in PostgreSQL which are used by the queries to perform search more efficiently on a table in the database.
 Consider that you have a table with thousands of records and you have the below query that only a few records can satisfy the condition, then it will take a lot of time to search and return those rows that abide by this condition as the engine has to perform the search operation on every single to check this condition.
 This is undoubtedly inefficient for a system dealing with huge data.
 Now if this system had an index on the column where we are applying search, it can use an efficient method for identifying matching rows by walking through only a few levels.
 This is called indexing.
     + `Select * from some_table where table_col=120`

-15. How will you change the datatype of a column?
+3. How will you change the datatype of a column?
     + This can be done by using the ALTER TABLE statement as shown below:
       ```
       ALTER TABLE tname
       ALTER COLUMN col_name [SET DATA] TYPE new_data_type;
       ```

-16. What is the command used for creating a database in PostgreSQL?
+4. What is the command used for creating a database in PostgreSQL?
     + The first step of using PostgreSQL is to create a database.
 This is done by using the createdb command as shown below: `createdb db_name`
       + After running the above command, if the database creation was successful, then the below message is shown:
         + `CREATE DATABASE`

-17. How can we start, restart and stop the PostgreSQL server?
+5. How can we start, restart and stop the PostgreSQL server?
     + To start the PostgreSQL server, we run:
       + `service postgresql start`
       + Once the server is successfully started, we get the below message: